Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 #v(10pt)
 #figure(
   image("images/walker-step-9.svg"),
   caption: "Circuit which corresponds to measurement step 9.
-Complete circuit with four qubits.
-Only the lower two qubits are being measured at the end.
+The circuit consists of four qubits; only the lower two qubits are measured at the end.
 Grey separators mark points at which measurements can take place."
 ) <circuit-measurement-step-9>
 #v(10pt)